jelovirt/jelovirt.github.io/_posts/2015-02-06-dita-markdown.md

 Since Markdown allows content models that are not compatible with DITA topics, Markdown DITA topics have the following restrictions:

 * A topic must start with a level 1 header and contain only one level 1 header, or
-* A Topic must start with a [Pandoc title block](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html#extension-pandoc_title_block) and may then contain multiple level 1 headers
+* A topic must start with a [Pandoc title block](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html#extension-pandoc_title_block) and may then contain multiple level 1 headers
 * Headers levels other than 1 are treated as section titles.

 ## Example